 Get Started with TMJ Treatment in Hoene Spring, MO at Axes Physical Therapy

-For anyone experiencing jaw pain or thinking they may have TMD, Axes Physical Therapy provides a free injury screening and is ready to help.
-Our individualized, patient-centered TMJ treatment in Hoene Spring, MO provides effective relief, improves jaw movement, and enhances overall quality of life.
+Axes Physical Therapy offers a free injury screening for those dealing with jaw pain or who believe they may have Temporomandibular Joint Dysfunction (TMD).
+With a customized, patient-first approach to TMJ treatment in Hoene Spring, MO, we offer effective solutions to relieve pain, enhance jaw function, and improve quality of life.
 You can find our Temporomandibular Joint Dysfunction therapy at our Ballwin location.